Joe Taufeteʻe

+He previously played for LA Giltinis in Major League Rugby, Lyon OU in France's Top 14, Worcester Warriors and Leicester Tigers in Premiership Rugby and the San Diego Breakers in PRO Rugby.

 Early life

-Joe Taufeteʻe was born on October 4, 1992 in Nu'uuli, American Samoa and raised in the San Francisco Bay Area after moving with his family to California at the age of five.
+Joe Taufeteʻe was born on October 4, 1992 in Nuʻuuli, American Samoa and raised in the San Francisco Bay Area after moving with his family to California at the age of five.
 Of Samoan descent, Taufeteʻe played American football as a youth and aspired to playing in the NFL.
 Taufeteʻe attended Santa Ana College in Santa Ana, California and played at defensive tackle for school's football team during the 2010 and 2011 seasons.
 Taufeteʻe earned multiple All-Conference honors during his time with the team, but an ACL injury ended his aspirations of furthering his career in football.

 Rugby career

 Club

 Taufete'e began playing rugby with the Belmont Shore U-19 team while studying and playing American football at Santa Ana Community College.
 He then went to New Zealand to develop his rugby skills.

 In early 2016, Taufete'e was signed to a professional contract by the San Diego Breakers.
 In December 2016, Taufete'e signed a contract to the Worcester Warriors in the English Premiership.

-On 26 February 2020, Taufete signed for French side Lyon in the Top 14 ahead of the 2020–21 season.
+On February 26, 2020, Taufete signed for French side Lyon in the Top 14 ahead of the 2020–21 season.
 In March 2022, following the birth of his child in California, Taufete’e was granted release from Lyon and was subsequently signed by the LA Giltinis.

 In August 2022 Taufete'e signed for Leicester Tigers in England's Premiership Rugby.
 Head coach Steve Borthwick described Taufete'e as "a powerful player, in attack and defence".
-He made his debut on 18 September 2022 as a replacement in a 36-21 win over Newcastle Falcons at Welford Road.
+He made his debut on September 18, 2022 as a replacement in a 36-21 win over Newcastle Falcons at Welford Road.
+He featured 5 times before leaving Tigers in April 2023 to join Houston SaberCats.